 What are modified duties?

 Modified duties are provided by an employer or organization when an employee cannot complete their regular duties.
 The employee may be unable to perform their regular duties because of a disability, an illness, or injury.
-They could include altered hours of work, ability to work remotely, a change in the frequency or duration of breaks, or reduction of certain tasks.
+Modified duties could include modified hours of work, ability to work remotely, a change in the frequency or duration of breaks, or reduction of certain duties.
 Modified duties are often temporary, such as to facilitate a return to work after an injury or leave.

 What modified duties do I have to provide?

 What duties you have to provide depend on what your employee needs.
-Modifications should always be determined based on the employee’s abilities and limitations.
-Employers can request that the employee work with their healthcare provider to complete a functional abilities form.
-The form sets out what the employee can and cannot do and how long the stated limitations last.
+Modified duties should always be determined based on the employee’s abilities and limitations.
+Employers can request that the employee work with their healthcare provider to complete a functional abilities form (link to What is a functional abilities form?).
+The form would set out what the employee can and cannot do and how long the stated limitations are expected to last.
+Based on the employee’s limitations, suitable modified duties can be determined.

 It depends on how long the employee’s limitations are expected to last.
 For example, if an employee is returning to work after a workplace injury to their shoulder, they may be given modified duties that involve not lifting anything over a certain weight for a specified period of time.
-Sometimes the duration specified is based on something happening, such as physiotherapy sessions being completed.
-Other times the duration is uncertain and needs to be reassessed.
-Both parties need to work together to ensure the duties are appropriate for the employee in line with their limitations.
+Sometimes the duration specified is based on something happening, such as physiotherapy sessions being completed; other times the duration is uncertain and needs to be reassessed.
+In either event, the employer and employee need to work together to ensure that the duties are appropriate for the employee in line with their limitations.

 Do I have to provide modified duties?